Firebase Remote Config

 get methods provide a single access

 point for parameter values.
-Your app gets service-side values using
+Your app gets server-side values using

 the same logic it uses to get in-app default values, so you can add the